Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Related Work and Preliminaries

-Otherwise, the node is either considered \textit{``active"} if $l^{(i)}_j \geq 0$ or \textit{``inactive"} if $u^{(i)}_j \leq 0$.
+That is, $l^{(i)}_j$ and $u^{(i)}_j$ represent lower and upper bounds, respectively, on the pre-activation values of neuron $z^{(i)}_j$ over the entire perturbation region.
+The ReLU post-activation value of the node is given by $\hat{z}^{(i)}_j=\max(0, z^{(i)}_j)$.
+Therefore, the node is considered \textit{``unstable"} if its pre-activated bounds are such that $u^{(i)}_j > 0 > l^{(i)}_j$ and a linear approximate bound can be computed as depicted in Fig. \ref{fig:relu}.
 Once linear bounds are established across all neurons, two propagation methods are typically employed: forward and backward.
 In forward propagation, the linear bounds for each neuron are expressed in terms of the input and propagated layer by layer until the output is reached.
 In backward propagation, we start from the output and propagate the bounds backward to earlier layers until we can express a linear relation between input and output.

-In detail, to improve the tightness of the bounds, \cite{autolirpa} proposes a refined backward computation strategy that leverages information from a prior forward propagation.
-After computing all reachable sets using a method such as interval bound propagation \cite{lomuscio2017approach}, the backward analysis constructs layer-wise linear relaxations starting from the output layer back to the input.

-For clarity purposes, in the following we will only report the notation for the linear lower bound computation, but similar considerations also apply to the upper bound.
+Otherwise, the node is either considered \textit{``active"} if $l^{(i)}_j \geq 0$ or \textit{``inactive"} if $u^{(i)}_j \leq 0$.
+In detail, to improve the tightness of the bounds, \citep{autolirpa} proposes a refined backward computation strategy that leverages information from a prior forward propagation.
+We report in Alg. \ref{alg:lirpa} a brief overview of the method.
+After computing all reachable sets using a method such as interval bound propagation \cite{lomuscio2017approach}, the backward analysis constructs layer-wise linear relaxations, starting from the output layer and working backward to the input.
+For clarity purposes, in the following, we will only report the notation for the linear lower bound computation, but similar considerations also apply to the upper bound.